knifeman4444/Skoltech-Building-Segmentation/README.md

 ### Reproducing the results

 File `pedict.py` contains script with various arguments to run all available models on any data.
-To use it, first execute `get_ds_and_models.sh` script to download all necessary data and models.
+To use it, first execute `get_ds_and_models.sh` script to download all available models.
+Dataset should be placed in `./data` folder
 Then execute `python predict.py --path_to_pics data/test/images/ --path_to_predictions  data/test/predictions --path_to_models models/ --device cuda` to run all models on test data.

 After that, predictions folder will contain subfolders with predictions for all models.